 Bug-Out Bag: Homemade Survival Kits:

-"If you decide to stay, you still need provisions to last for several days and up to two weeks.
+"A go-bag should include everything you and your family might need to sustain yourselves for a short time.""If you decide to stay, you still need provisions to last for several days and up to two weeks.
 I can't think of any natural disaster, in which it would be possible to stay home, that's gone two weeks before basic services were restored."

 "Communication tools should be a top priority.
 A crank-powered radio to hear emergency news, a cell phone and even a satellite phone are all good ideas.
 A set of walkie-talkies is a good idea as well.